Skip to Content

 • Gender: Male (Gelding)

-Jan Tops, an international riding school and competitive showjumping team owner, bought Palloubet d’Halong for $15 million USD.
+Jan Tops, an international riding school and owner of a competitive showjumping team, bought Palloubet d’Halong for $15 million USD.
 He is a 10-year old Selle Francais gelding (Baloubet du Rouet—Indra Love).

 Jan Tops competed in four Olympics and won the gold medal in the team jumping event in 1992.
 He bought Palloubet d’Halong for his wife, Australian rider Edwina Alexander.

 Palloubet d’Halong was developed and sold by Swiss rider Janika Sprunger.
 They competed successfully at the Grand Prix level.
-Because of his quick rise in the jumping world and his relatively young age, many people were willing to pay top dollar for this gelding.
+Many people were willing to pay top dollar for this gelding because of his quick rise in the jumping world and his relatively young age.

 Picture of horses racing at the Grand Nationals